QuickStat/quickstat/README.md

 ### Metrics

 The provided Metrics adhere to the OpenMetrics Specification.
-The metric classes prefixed with "Native," such as NativeCounter, NativeGauge, and NativeHistogram, serve as the base classes for the user-friendly metric classes like SingleCounter and MultiCounter.
+The metric classes prefixed with "Native," such as NativeCounter, NativeGauge, and NativeHistogram, serve as the base classes (internal use) for the user-friendly metric classes like SingleCounter and MultiCounter.

 | Metric              | Type      | Description                                                | Example                      | Usage                                  |
 | ------------------- | --------- | ---------------------------------------------------------- | ---------------------------- | -------------------------------------- |